The Definitive Guide to Dealing with Relationship Conflict [Part 1]

 Stonewalling involves shutting down and refusing to engage with your partner.
 This can be a natural response to feeling overwhelmed but is harmful in the long run.

-The Art of Fighting Fair
+The Art of Fighting Well

 Focus on the Issue, Not the Person

 The issue is not your partner or the person you are fighting.
-The issue is how the situation is being handled.
-If the situation was handled differently you would not be fighting.

 Tony Robbins talks about the importance of focusing on resolving the issue rather than defending yourself.
 Where focus goes, energy flows.
 If you focus on where you don’t want your relationship to end up, you’ll find yourself there.